mgorunuch/mgorunuch/README.md

 🧠 Brain lover!
 Every day I spend my free time with a lot of information about the brain.

-🤓 Also, I am programmer which loves his work (maybe because of this, I don`t have long relationships 😃).
+🤓 Also, I am a programmer who loves his work (maybe because of this, I don`t have long relationships 😃).

-🤔 I`m not a typical programmer which knows only one sphere.
-I want to know maximum from all programmer things.
+🤔 I`m not a typical programmer who is only experienced in one area.
+I want to know maximum of all the programming things.

 ⚙️My main stack is: